 How do I know this?
 From reading a few short remarks in the few contributions related to the topic that I could find in the Net.
 The picture below attests to this:

-"noble steel, which is spelled as mother of metal in
+the "noble steel, which is spelled as mother of metal in Japanese characters".
+Tamahagene

 Getting medium and low carbon steel was easy in comparison.
 That was the major product of the "civilian" iron industry; you just bought it or found it otherwise.
 I'm rather sure that the Japanese were running many "normal" bloomeries parallel to tataras to produce that every-day commodity.